 SUNY Buffalo State has been offering graduate degree programs since 1945.
 Twenty-two areas of specialization in the master's of science in education are offered—more choices in graduate education study than any other SUNY school.
-While teacher education remains a tradition, specialized graduate degree programs in art conservation, creative studies (courses on campus and online), adult education (program online), applied economics, and higher education student affairs administration are unique to SUNY.
+While teacher education remains a tradition, specialized graduate degree programs in art conservation, creativity and change leadership (courses on campus and online), adult education (program online), applied economics, and higher education student affairs administration are unique to SUNY.

 Buffalo State's unique graduate programs combine current theory with advanced practical training for today's workplace.

 Applied programs include music education (Mus.M), great lakes environmental science, public and nonprofit management (MPA), museum studies, professional applied and computational mathematics, science education, and students with disabilities 7-12 generalist and students with disabilities 7-12 subject extensions offer exceptional opportunities for professional advancement.

 Other notable graduate degree programs include criminal justice, industrial technology, applied economics, biology, English, history, and multidisciplinary studies.

 Buffalo State students receive an education superior to other regional and national colleges at lower tuition rates.
 As a SUNY campus, the cost of attendance is about one-third the cost of a private college.

 Most graduate classes are offered after 4:30 p.m. or on Saturdays, perfect for the working professional.
 Students can choose to attend either part or full time.
 The campus is easily accessible from major highways and bus routes.

 Buffalo State offers unique and distinct online programs in adult education, creativity and change leadership, and music education.
 Other graduate programs offer a growing selection of online courses to complement our traditional classroom-based courses.